osrf/gazebo_tutorials/ftu4/tutorial4.md

 ### Adding a plugin

 The vehicle have built so far is complete with all the physical and sensor components.
-However, it does not really do much other than staying still and generating depth data.
+However, it will not really do much other than staying still and generating depth data in simulation.
 Plugins are a great way to enhance the model with some autonomy by allowing it to perform computations such as sensor data processing, path planning, and control.
 For simplicity, this tutorial will use an existing plugin for our vehicle.
 Note it is possible to create your own plugins but it requires writing code.

 1. Go to the left panel and select the `Model` tab to see the parts that make up the car model you built.